Football: English public schools

 A more detailed description of football is given in Francis Willughby's Book of Games, written in about 1660.
 Willughby, who had studied at Bishop Vesey's Grammar School, Sutton Coldfield, is the first to describe goals and a distinct playing field: "a close that has a gate at either end.
 The gates are called Goals."
 His book includes a diagram illustrating a football field.
 He also mentions tactics ("leaving some of their best players to guard the goal"); scoring ("they that can strike the ball through their opponents' goal first win") and the way teams were selected ("the players being equally divided according to their strength and nimbleness").
 He is the first to describe a "law" of football: "they must not strike [an opponent's leg] higher than the ball".

 English public schools were the first to codify football games.
 In particular, they devised the first offside rules, during the late 18th century.
 In the earliest manifestations of these rules, players were "off their side" if they simply stood between the ball and the goal which was their objective.
 Players were not allowed to pass the ball forward, either by foot or by hand.
 They could only dribble with their feet, or advance the ball in a scrum or similar formation.
-However, offside laws began to diverge and develop differently at each school, as is shown by the rules of football from Winchester, Rugby, Harrow and Cheltenham, during between 1810 and 1850.
+However, offside laws began to diverge and develop differently at each school, as is shown by the rules of football from Winchester, Rugby, Harrow and Cheltenham, between 1810 and 1850.
 The first known codes – in the sense of a set of rules – were those of Eton in 1815 and Aldenham in 1825.)

 During the early 19th century, most working-class people in Britain had to work six days a week, often for over twelve hours a day.
 They had neither the time nor the inclination to engage in sport for recreation and, at the time, many children were part of the labour force.
 Feast day football played on the streets was in decline.
 Public school boys, who enjoyed some freedom from work, became the inventors of organised football games with formal codes of rules.